Ajmalameerali007/laravel_paytabs/README.md

             // make sure to add your ipn value to paytabs dashboard from here:
              "{paytabs portal}/merchant/developers/ipnconfig".
         }
 you can also get transaction reference number.
-To get the list of available properties check: _Paytabscom\Laravel__paytabs\IpnRequest_ class.
+To get the list of available properties check: _azima_\Laravel__paytabs\IpnRequest_ class.